 Put down the romance novels and skip that Hallmark Channel movie.

-This Valentine’s Day we we fell in love with these five real life stories that could have come straight from the silver screen.
+In a world full of uncertainty and upheaval, we’re choosing to fall in love with these five real life love stories that might as well have come straight from the silver screen.

 Here’s a set-up that sounds more like a Saturday Night Live skit than a rom-com, but it’s 100% true.